gintool/gin/README.md

 ```
 java -cp build/gin.jar:testgeneration/evosuite-1.0.6.jar gin.util.RandomSampler -d examples/maven-simple -p my-app -m examples/maven-simple/example_profiler_results.csv -h <path_to_mavenHome>
 ```
+The CSV written out by RandomSampler contains one line per unit test per patch.
+The utility gin.util.analysis.AggregateRandomSamplerOutput can be used to aggregate these results to one line per patch, with summary statistics indicating test pass rates and run times.

 Gin also offers an implementation of the multi-objective algorithm NSGA-II for improving the execution time and memory consumption of software.